khusamayasir/Quiz-App/README.md

 # Quiz-App
-A simple quiz application using JavaScript.
+A simple quiz application using JavaScript

 You can check here / fill the quiz: https://quiz-app-khusamayasir.netlify.app